 However, there may be times when you need to make small edits to PDF files, such as adding a comment or highlighting text.
 Or perhaps you need to combine separate PDFs into a single file.
 For example, you might want to combine your cover letter and resume into a single PDF to make sure they stay together.
-Adobe Reader doesn't have any editing capabilities, and although Adobe does offer PDF editing software—Adobe Acrobat—it's very expensive ($299 for a single license, or $14.99 per month via a subscription plan).
+Adobe Reader doesn't have any editing capabilities, and other PDF editing software may require a paid subscription.

-If you can't afford to purchase Adobe Acrobat, or if you just don't need all of the features it offers, there are many free online tools you can use for simple PDF editing.
+If you can't afford PDF editing software, or if you just don't need all of the features it offers, there are many free online tools you can use for simple PDF editing.
 However, many of these tools also display misleading advertisements or ask you to sign up or pay for services you don't really need.
-We've done our best to weed though these sites to bring you a list of the most reliable and trustworthy tools.
+We've done our best to weed though these sites to bring you a short list of the most reliable and trustworthy tools.

 If you want to make simple annotations to a PDF, such as highlighting text or adding comments, DocHub is one of our favorite tools.
-It also allows you add text to documents, which means you can use it to fill out PDF forms.
+It also allows you to add text to documents, which means you can use it to fill out PDF forms.
 However, you cannot edit or remove any existing text from the file.
-Do note that you will have to create an account to use these features, unlike Small PDF.
+Do note that you will have to create an account to use these features.

-If you need to edit the actual text of a PDF file, we recommend Microsoft's Office Online suite (previously known as Office Web Apps).
+If you need to edit the actual text of a PDF file, we recommend Microsoft's Office Online suite.
 Office Online is a free, simplified version of Microsoft Office that you can access from any web browser.
 One of its best features is the option to convert a PDF to a Word document.